 Kids and Bicycle Safety: Understanding Child-Specific Laws and Regulations

 The first step in bicycle safety for kids is understanding what North Carolina and South Carolina laws require of bicyclists.
+Understanding why bicycle helmets are important can help parents reinforce this habit with their children.

 According to the North Carolina Department of Transportation (NCDOT):